Astig-1982/Solid-Properties-Project/README.md

     python3 -m .venv venv
     ```

-    *NOTE: The `python3` part of this command is for mac operating systems.
+    ***NOTE**: The `python3` part of this command is for mac operating systems.
 Your command may differ, depending on the operating system you use*

 4. Activate the .venv with the command: